-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate is intended for use as an interbody fusion cage device and is to be used with additional supplemental fixation systems that have been cleared for use in the cervical spine.
+MATISSE[TM] Anterior Cervical Interbody Fusion Cage system intended for use as an interbody fusion cage device and must be used with supplemental fixation.
 The devices are available in a variety of different sizes and configurations to accommodate anatomical variation in different vertebral levels and/or patient anatomy.
-The devices are made of either PEEK with tantalum markers or Titanium Alloy.
-MONETTM Anterior Cervical Interbody Fusion Cage System with Supplementary Fixation Plate devices are designed for an anterior approach.
+The devices are made of either PEEK with marker pins made of tantalum, Titanium (US market), or a hybrid of Titanium and PEEK (US market).
+MATISSE[TM] Anterior Cervical Interbody Fusion Cage system devices are designed for an anterior approach.